Americans with Disabilites Act Parking

 Transportation Services offers a campus-wide, ADA compliant, mass transit system.
 In most cases, transit services will provide closer access to destination than appropriate parking spaces.
 Schedule information for CATA's Loop and Link service and the University's Campus Shuttle is available online and at the Parking Office.

 Individuals who require access to marked accessible parking spaces must apply for a state-issued accessible parking placard.
-Applications and information are available from the Parking Office, 1 Eisenhower Parking Deck.
+Applications and information are available from the Transportation Services Office, 1 Eisenhower Parking Deck.
 Penn State is NOT authorized to issue accessible parking placards.
 All accessible parking placards, permanent or temporary, must be obtained through the state.
 Both the ADA placard and the appropriate PSU parking permit must be displayed.

 Temporary Disability(ies).
 According to the Americans With Disabilities Act, “temporary, non-chronic impairments that do not last for a long time and that have little or no long term impact (e.g., broken limbs, sprains, concussions) are usually not disabilities.